Educational Staff Associate-Convert or Upgrade

 General Requirements for ALL Role Types Below

-• Must have completed two years full-time equivalency (FTE) experience in the role in Washington with a school district, state-approved private school, state-tribal compact school, state-authorized charter school, or state agency that provides educational services for students (Form 4020F-Professional Experience Verification).
+- Must have completed two years full-time equivalency (FTE) experience in the role in Washington with a school district, state-approved private school, state-tribal compact school, state-authorized charter school, or state agency that provides educational services for students (Professional Experience Verification Form 4020F).

-• Submission of fingerprints for a background check is required if a valid Washington certificate is not already on record.
+- Submit fingerprints for a background check if you do not already have a valid Washington certificate on record

 Additional Requirements by ESA Role Type